Wisdom Teeth Removal Resource Guide

 Dr. Jeffrey Scott Bobst, of Boise Oral Surgery and Dental Implant Center is an oral and maxillofacial surgeon located in Boise, ID.
 Dr. Bobst is board-certified by the American Board of Oral and Maxillofacial Surgery.
 He and his surgical staff at Boise Oral Surgery & Dental Implant Center work hard to build a foundation of trust by treating each patient as a unique individual with specific oral health needs.
 They believe in working as a team to assess your needs, plan your treatment, ensure you experience an optimal post-operative recovery, and strive to deliver a compassionate patient experience.
 It is their goal to make you feel at ease during your treatment because they understand the anxiety that any surgical procedure can cause.

 Contact Boise Oral Surgery and Dental Implant Center

 Submit a contact form or call Boise Oral Surgery and Dental Implant Center at 208-322-5522 to learn how they can help improve your smile.
-Boise Oral Surgery and Dental Implant Center offers long-term solutions to your complex oral health problems and are happy to answer any questions you have about wisdom teeth so that you can make the right decisions about taking care of your oral health.
-They offer a wide range of surgical services including wisdom teeth extraction, dental implant placement, bone grafting, oral pathology screening, facial trauma surgery, and corrective jaw surgery.
+Boise Oral Surgery and Dental Implant Center offers long-term solutions to your complex oral health problems and is happy to answer any questions you have about wisdom teeth so that you can make the right decisions about taking care of your oral health.
+They offer a wide range of surgical services including wisdom teeth extraction, dental implant placement, bone grafting, oral pathology screening, and facial trauma surgery.